 The service is available to Hexagon Housing tenants who are:

-• Vulnerable due to issues such as mental health, substance misuse, age, learning disabilities, younger persons leaving care, leaving an institution, holding a tenancy for the first time, etc.
+- Need additional support due to poor mental or physical health, substance misuse, age, learning disabilities, leaving care or an institution, holding a tenancy for the first time.

 How Long does the Service Last?

-The service is only for people with temporary or short-term difficulties – it is not meant for people with long-term or permanent support needs.
-The service normally lasts as long as needed to help the recipient through a period of temporary difficulty; this is usually several months and can be up to 2 years.
+The service is only for people with temporary or short-term difficulties.
+If you have long-term or permanent support needs we will signpost you to a relevant agency.
+The service normally lasts as long as needed to help through a period of temporary difficulty; this is usually several months or can be longer depending on your needs.

 Is it Confidential?

-The service is confidential and the support worker will not discuss what goes on between him/her and the tenant with anyone – including Hexagon staff – without the tenant’s permission.
-The only exception to this is where the safety of the tenant, staff, or anyone else is concerned.
+The service is confidential and the Housing Sustainment Officer will not discuss what goes on between him/her and the tenant with anyone – including Hexagon staff – without the tenant’s permission.
+The only exception to this is where there is an immediate risk to your safety or anyone else is concerned.

 I Think the Service Might be able to Help me.
 What Should I do Next?